Aniket-Shobhit/Aniket-Shobhit/README.md

 <h1 align="center">Hi 👋, I'm Aniket Shobhit</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+- 👯 I’m **a final year student pursuing bachelor's degree in Computer Science**

+- 🌱 I **have a keen interest in problem solving and competitive programming**

 - 🔭 I’m currently working on **both backend and frontend web development projects**

-- 🌱 I **have a keen interest in problem solving and competitive programming**

-- 👯 I’m **a final year student pursuing bachelor's degree in Computer Science**

-- 🤝 I’m currently learning **Full Stack Web Development**

 - 🤝 I'm passionate about **Software Development and have a keen eye on new tools and technologies.**